Ashok0/EnderalVR/README.md

 		* (everything else; Enderal SE specific plugins should be placed near the bottom)
 		* DynDOLOD.esp (Generated with the DynDOLOD utility and should be placed near the bottom)
 		* Synthesis.esp (Generated with the Synthesis utility and should be placed beneath DynDOLOD)
-		* (any conflic resoluion patches generated with SSEEdit)
-		* AllowFastTravel.esp (Must be placed at the very bottom as the above plugins alter world space which will break fast traveling)

 17. Select Tools > Tool Plugin > INI Editor to tweak your Enderal VR settings via that game's INI files.
 (These values are already tweaked for VR.)
 18. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.